-Charles Spurgeon was known as a one of the great preachers in our world and he suffered severe bouts of depression and debilitating painful illness which left him lying in bed sometimes for weeks at a time.
+Charles Spurgeon was known as a one of the great preachers in our world and he suffered severe bouts of depression and an unrelenting, debilitating painful illness, which left him lying in bed sometimes for weeks at a time.

-Spurgeon became a spiritual giant for God in the midst of the most human of sufferings and pain, showing the miraculous life of the Christ Spirit who provided His ability to this man of God, to walk this life of faith, enduring all from being inflicted with an unrelenting illness.
+Spurgeon became a spiritual giant for God in the midst of the most intense of human sufferings and horrific physical and mental pain.
+In his suffering, He showed forth the miraculous life of the Christ Spirit who provided His ability to this man of God, to walk this life of faith, enduring all he had to in being so inflicted with a life long chronic illness.

-It was in the midst of this lifetime of affliction, Spurgeon focused on the cross, speaking some of the wisest words to all people’s, from his personal experience, in offering an understanding in the adversity found in his life and in the lives of the most faithful of men and women, the fact God was with them in it.
+It was in the midst of this lifetime of affliction, Spurgeon focused on the cross, speaking some of the wisest words to all people’s, from his personal experience.
+He offered an understanding that in the adversity found in his life and in the lives of the most faithful of men and women, the fact, God was with them in it all.

 Spurgeon was discerning in perceiving an important relationship between our emotions and the body.
-He suffered intense painful bouts with gout, which is an extremely painful arthritic condition, very debilitating, along with paralyzing despondency of depression.
+He suffered intense painful bouts with gout, which is an extremely painful arthritic condition, which spurred in him, the paralyzing despondency of depression.

-He did not hide under ‘platitudes’ ‘cliches’ or callousness in his approach to others in their human suffering, but he was able to relate on all levels to painful conditions and suffering, showing forth the tremendous gift of the Spirit to be His power to endure.
+He did not hide under ‘platitudes’ ‘clichés’ or callousness in his approach to others in their human suffering, but he was able to relate on all levels to chronic painful conditions and suffering, showing forth the tremendous gift of the Spirit to be His power to persevere.

-Spurgeon spoke the truth he discovered in being afflicted and the truth of God being with him in all of it, never leaving his side, never chastising him for it, but entering into his life with all compassion and love known in our Lord’s Saving Grace.
+Spurgeon spoke the truth he discovered in being afflicted and the truth of God being with him in all of it, never leaving his side, never chastising him for it but intimately entering into his suffering, with all the compassion and love known in our Lord’s Saving Grace.